 Since there is no debt, WACC will be equal to 10%.

 WACC = (Equity/ Total capital) * (Ke) + (Debt/ Total capital) * (kd * (1-t)).

 Now let’s say there is debt introduced on the balance sheet.

 If Equity = $ 1000, Debt = $ 500, Ke = 8% , Kd = 6% , tax rate = 28% then according to WACC formula,

 WACC = (1000/1500) * 8% + (500/1500) * 6% * (1- 28%)

 = 0.6666 * 8% + 0.3333 * 4.32% = 5.3328 % + 1.4398% = 6.77%.

 By introducing debt, WACC decreased from 10% to 6.77%.

-Financial distress is when the company is having a difficulty in making payments to its creditors.
+Financial distress is when the company is having difficulty making payments to its creditors.

-Cost of financial distress is the cost which a firm incurs beyond the cost of carrying day to day business operations.
-E.g. – if a company defaults on its payments then the goodwill of the company may be impaired because of which the company may lose its prospective customers.
-Present value cost of financial distress is the estimated distress cost discounted backward.
-Therefore, if a firm adds debt inadvertently then present value cost of financial distress may be more than the value of the levered firm.
-You may then lose the benefit of leverage and being company specific, you may also lose the advantages of WACC.
+The cost of financial distress is the cost that a firm incurs beyond the cost of carrying day to day business operations.
+E.g., if a company defaults on its payments, then the goodwill of the company may be impaired because of which the company may lose its prospective customers.
+The present value cost of financial distress is the estimated distress cost discounted backward.
+Therefore, if a firm adds debt inadvertently, then the present value cost of financial distress may be more than the value of the levered firm.
+You may then lose the benefit of leverage, and being company-specific, you may also lose the advantages of WACC.